Many teams say the same thing after an incident: “We have Defender. Why did we still miss the alert?”

 To fix this, start by understanding which security events you actually care about and whether they surface as alerts, incidents, or both.
 If your team primarily works the incidents queue, that is a reasonable operational choice, but you should still verify alert notification coverage for cases where an alert does not become an incident quickly.
 Some alerts sit in the queue for a while before Defender's correlation engine groups them into an incident, and during that window, an alert-only notification might be your earliest signal.

 Check both notification configurations.
 Confirm the recipients, severity filters, and scope for each.
 The distinction is well-documented in Microsoft Learn, but it catches people out often enough that it deserves to be the first thing on any troubleshooting checklist.
+For a full setup walkthrough, see how to configure Defender for Endpoint email notifications.

 When “test email works” but real detections do not notify